Tibolte/WalkTracker/README.md

 - **Model** - This is our Room database (*PhotoDatabase* with *PhotoEntity* objects). (data layer)
 - **Remote data source** - *PhotoService* which call the Flickr API. (data layer)

+## Challenges

+### Location tracking

+For this purpose you need to perform location updates in the background.
+A service seems to be a good solution:

+> A Service is an application component that can perform long-running operations in the background

+Then the other thing to figure out is to choose which service from three different types: *Background*, *Foreground* and *Bound*.
+Each of these terms are misleading because it is not describing the behavior of how each service are used,
+but it is describing how they are terminated.

+- A Background Service is a service that runs only when the app is running so it’ll get terminated when the app is terminated.
+- A Foreground Service is a service that stays alive even when the app is terminated.
+- And a Bound Service is a service that runs only if the component it is bound to is still active.

+I decided to opt for a foreground service as I have more guarantees that the location will be tracked even though the app is killed.
+Plus, we can associate a notification to it to notify the user that his location is being tracked.

+### Testing

+Testing location tracking can seem difficult.
+But thankfully you can trace a route via your Android emulator.
+We can just start tracking and trigger the route at the same time to simulate a hike.

 ## Improvements

 [Compose](https://developer.android.com/jetpack/compose) would have been welcome.
 I'm not 100% fluent on it so i didn't take risk of running into any hiccups.